gustavostuff/gooi/README.md

 * Text in text fields is limited to the component width
 * Not resposive design

-GÖÖi is still a work in progress, thanks for your feedback!
+GOOi is still a work in progress, thanks for your feedback!

 Forum thread: https://love2d.org/forums/viewtopic.php?f=5&t=79751